 For the NOVICE or first-timer who wants to learn a few skills, I offer experiences that provide the patience, assistance, and equipment needed to have a great DRIFTLESS day.
-I will share some "how-to" fly fishing basics, including the fly casting basics, understanding and reading water, and fly selection, all while visiting a comfortable access stream.
-Then, as our day progresses, I will offer some helpful suggestions while providing the same level of client services and benefits that our more experienced clients have come to expect.
+I will share an overview of equipment and techniques, including fly casting basics, understanding and reading water, and fly selection, all while visiting a comfortable to access stream.
+As our day progresses, I will offer some helpful suggestions while providing the same level of client services and benefits that our more experienced clients have come to expect.

-For the more SEASONED fly angler, I offer my extensive local knowledge, clean, reliable transportation, a tasty tailgate, or stream-side lunch while delivering you to the harder-to-find Driftless "honey holes."
+For the more SEASONED fly angler, I offer my extensive regional knowledge, clean, reliable transportation, a tasty tailgate, or stream-side lunch while delivering you to the harder-to-find Driftless "honey holes."
 I will assist with fly selection, help to land fish, and take a picture or two.
-But, unlike some, our first goal is to offer the friendship of a fellow local angler and promise not to be critical, try to coach, or press an unwanted "lesson."
+But, unlike some, our first goal is to offer the experience of a local angler and the promise not to be critical or press an unwanted "lesson."

 TENKARA: As a long-time practitioner and Tenkara USA certified guide, I offer introductions to Tenkara angling to those new to the sport seeking a simple, easy-to-learn method of fly fishing.
 For the experienced fly angler, Tenkara may expand one's horizons.
 Check out the TENKARA header for more information on this rapidly growing fly fishing sector!

 Mike, now 64, has been a resident of the Driftless Region for 50+ years, but his fishing adventure started in central Idaho, where he caught his first trout as a youngster growing up on the Hagerman National Fish Hatchery, where his father worked as a regional fisheries pathologist.